 In fact, I love Terry’s chocolate orange so much that it’s a wonder they ever hang around long enough for recipe testing.
 The sacrifices I make for you…..

-If you love chocolate orange as much as I do, then I’m pretty sure that you’ll be desperate to give this recipe a go and you really should – it’s pretty amazing!
+If you love chocolate orange as much as I do – and going by the page views on my no bake chocolate orange cheesecake and chocolate orange traybake then I’m pretty sure that you do – then you’ll be desperate to give this recipe a go!

 for the base: